stb-tester/stb-tester/docs/stbt.1.rst

 ===========

-**stbt run** will run the given testcase, using the live video-stream captured from the system-under-test as input, and a remote control (usually an infrared transmitter) to control the system-under-test.
+**stbt run** will run the given testcase, using the live video-stream captured from the device-under-test as input, and a remote control (usually an infrared transmitter) to control the device-under-test.

 Testcases are written in the Python programming language.
 They look like this::